DCC-Lab/Documentation/TECHREP-MachineLearning.md

 ## 3. Neural Networks <a name="NN"></a>

 After all the subjects we presented, we will focus our attention on supervised learning for classification, which is clearly the subject of interest for data analysis in science.
 To address the problem of classification, we will discuss two popular machine learning algorithms (*predictors*) suited for the task : the "simple" neural networks and the deep learning approach (mainly CNN).
+We will first introduce ourselves to the topic of neural networksby looking at the (very limited) perceptron.

 *An interesting and exhausting list of all the popular machine learning algorithms and predictors is also available [here](https://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/).*